-As there are mental health benefits of walking, there are plenty of benefits to meditating too.
+Just as there are mental health benefits of walking, there are big benefits to meditation.
 A 2016 study found that 60% of participants reported a significant improvement in wellness, energy and concentration, as well as reductions in feelings of stress, anxiety and depression when meditating regularly.
-The best meditation apps are a way for you to enjoy such benefits at home, especially if you’re susceptible to Seasonal Affective Disorder.
+The best meditation apps are a way for you to enjoy these benefits at home, especially if you’re susceptible to Seasonal Affective Disorder.
 If that’s you, take a look at our guides to the best light therapy lamps, and the best sunrise alarm clocks.

 1. Calm: Best meditation app for sleep and inner peace